MathieuJouffroy/linear_regression/README.md

 # linear_regression
 >Recoding from scratich a simple linear regression model with a single feature - the mileage of the car.<br>
->After training the model using gradient descent, the program predicts the price of a car given a mileage.
+>The program predicts the price of a car by using a linear function train with a gradient descent algorithm.
 ##
 Hypothesis:<br>
 <img src="./images/hypothesis.png"/><br>